-By graduation, an M.S. in Accounting should know or have demonstrated:
+By graduation, a student with an MS in Accounting should know or have demonstrated:

 - A strong knowledge in the relationship between accounting and its impact on business

 - Mastery of major accounting concepts and application skills in real-world problems